TominoCZ/TabPlayer/README.md

 ***I couldn't find any good free solution that is convenient enough so I built my own.***

-Here's a list of handy features my little creation supports:
+Here's a list of handy features my little creation provides:

 - Live editing
 - Custom instruments **(in intruments.json)**